oriches/Simple.Wpf.Template/README.md

 This is 'my' canonical example for a WPF solution based on an MMVM approach using IoC, logging, and asynchronous invocations.
 All external

+Built with .NET 6.0 and all the lovely syntatic-sugar available!

 **Thrid party libraries are resolved using NuGet.**